chethanmandya/Android-Interview-Questions/README.md

 To start an activity: You can start a new instance of an Activity by passing an Intent to startActivity() method.

 	Intent intent = new Intent(this, DisplayMessageActivity.class);
 	EditText editText = (EditText) findViewById(R.id.editText);
 	String message = editText.getText().toString();
 	intent.putExtra(EXTRA_MESSAGE, message);
 	startActivity(intent);

 2. To start a service: You can start a service to perform a one-time operation (such as download a file) by                  passing an Intent to startService().

 3. To deliver a broadcast: You can deliver a broadcast to other apps by passing an Intent to sendBroadcast(),           sendOrderedBroadcast(), or sendStickyBroadcast()

-What is a Service? [info]
+## What is a Service?

 Key points :
 Service is one of the four major component in android. other being content provider, Activity, Broadcast receiver.
 Service is used to create long running operation in background, here the term background is important. when i say background, it could be something like downloading large file, downloading multiple images.

 Services doesn't have user interface, it is obvious that user may not be interested in waiting something to get done for longer period.
 Service doesn’t accommodate it’s own thread, it doesn’t span with new thread , we need declare another thread otherwise it runs on UI and end up giving application not responding error.

 Service you created needs to be mention in android manifest

-Should you use a service or a thread?
+## Should you use a service or a thread?

 A service is simply a component that can run in the background, even when the user is not interacting with your application, so you should create a service only if that is what you need.

 You can still consider AsyncTask and HandlerThread for doing the same as service but AsyncTash or HandlerThread are closely coupled with activity. life time of these threads is on activity life cycle / Application context. if you want to run some operations even when application process is not live OR application activity is not live then service is needed.

-Types of services:
+## Types of services:
 Foreground :
 A foreground service performs some operation that is noticeable to the user. typical example is , an audio app would use a foreground service to play an audio track.
 Foreground services must display a Notification.
 Foreground services continue running even when the user isn't interacting with the app.